BDC Hamburger Icon

 1. Define your target market.

 Sometimes, your buyers won’t be the people you expect.
-For example, as the COVID-19 pandemic kept millions of people at home, Lego shifted to embrace adult users in addition to children and their parents.
-To cater to this unexpected market, the company created more intricate and complex designs targeted at adult users, such as Lego flowers, bonsai trees and a large-scale Lamborghini.
-To reach this target audience during the pandemic, the company devoted more of its resources to social media advertising than to retailers and in-person outreach at shopping malls.
+For example, as the COVID-19 pandemic kept millions of people at home, LEGO shifted to embrace adult users in addition to children and their parents.
+To cater to this unexpected market, the company created more intricate and complex designs targeted at adult users, such as LEGO flowers, bonsai trees and a large-scale Lamborghini.
+To reach this target audience during the pandemic, the company devoted more resources to social media advertising than retailers and in-person outreach at shopping malls.

-To help identify your target market, create buyer personas, especially if you have several customer types interested in your product for various reasons.
-Each persona should include an ideal customer’s age, income range and other demographics, as well as their motivations and pain points.
-Imagine what each buyer persona would consider when choosing whether to buy the product, what emotions and goals would motivate them to buy, and how they would use and react to the product.
+To help identify your target market, create buyer personas, especially if several customer types are interested in your product for various reasons.
+Each persona should include an ideal customer’s age, income range and other demographics as well as their motivations and pain points.
+Imagine what each buyer persona would consider when choosing whether to buy the product, what emotions and goals would motivate them to buy and how they would use and react to the product.

 2. Create a compelling value proposition.

-In most cases, your product will solve a problem, and sometimes, it’s a problem customers didn’t even know they had.
-This is common with tech products; for example, before the smartphone, most people didn’t know they “needed” a camera, phone, computer, video game console, GPS navigation, a clock and more all in one device, and before Facebook and Twitter, people didn’t think they had to know what all of their friends were doing and thinking at any given time.
+In most cases, your product will solve a problem; sometimes, it’s a problem customers didn’t even know they had.
+This is common with tech products; for example, before the smartphone, most people didn’t know they “needed” a camera, phone, computer, video game console, GPS navigation, clock and more all in one device.
+Similarly, before Facebook and Instagram, people didn’t think they had to know what all their friends were doing and thinking at any given time.

 Follow these steps to create a compelling value proposition:

-1. Define the customer’s problem.
-What are they trying to accomplish?
-Think about tangible goals (e.g., “I’m hungry, so I need to eat food”) and emotional goals (e.g., “I want to feel good about myself for eating healthy”).
+1. Define the customer’s problem: What are they trying to accomplish?
+Think about tangible goals, such as “I’m hungry, so I need to eat food,” and emotional goals, such as “I want to feel good about myself for eating healthy.”

-2. Research the competition.
-Be aware of your competitors’ value propositions.
-How are they positioning themselves, and how are you distinguishing your value proposition?
-Determine your unique selling point.
+2. Research the competition: Be aware of your competitors’ value propositions.
+How are they positioning themselves and how are you distinguishing your value proposition?
+Determine your unique selling point to distinguish your offering from the competition.

-4. Know how your product solves problems.
-Highlight the most fundamental ways your product solves the customer’s problems and does it better than existing options.
+4. Know how your product solves problems: Highlight the most fundamental ways your product solves the customer’s problems and does it better than existing options.
 Again, this analysis includes tangible and emotional outcomes.
-Outline how after (or while) using the product, the customer will be happier, more entertained, save time and money, or be more effective.
-This is your value proposition.
+Outline how after (or while) using the product, the customer will be happier, more entertained, save time and money or be more effective.

 3. Price your product correctly.

-Success takes more than having the right product with the correct value proposition.
-You also need to set a price that customers are willing to pay and still provides the company with enough profit.
+Success requires more than having the right product with the correct value proposition.
+You also need to set a price that customers are willing to pay while still providing the company with enough profit.

 Here’s how to price your product correctly:

-1. Be aware of your costs and break-even point.
-You’ll need to conduct a break-even analysis.
+1. Be aware of your costs and break-even point: You’ll need to conduct a break-even analysis.
 How much does it cost to produce or source the product?
-Include incidental costs, such as those for the shipping of raw materials, fulfillment, storage, manufacturing resources and sales.
-Add all of these costs to get your break-even point.
+Include incidental costs, such as shipping raw materials, fulfillment, storage, manufacturing resources and sales.
+Add all these costs to get your break-even point.
 Any amount over this will be profit.

-3. Consider your target market’s price sensitivity.
-Think about how much money your customers have (household income) and how willing they are to spend more on this product class.
+3. Consider your target market’s price sensitivity: Consider how much money your customers have (household income) and how willing they are to spend more on this product class.
 For example, a person may have a low to middle income but might be willing to spend more on a baby car seat because their child’s safety is their highest priority.

 • If your value proposition is “better value” because it has higher product quality and lasts longer, consider pricing it higher than competing products.